janesmith73/product-docs/docs/glossary.md

 ## Dynamic IP
 An automatically assigned IP address that is subject to change without notice.
+They are assigned using either DHCP or PPPoE.
 See also [Static IP](#static-ip).

 ## eDRX - Extended discontinuous reception